Module xsentinels.singleton

 name: You can provide a name for instances of the type, this is what they will return from

-for the object's description.By default, if you don't provide this we take the class name, and strip off the word
+__repr__for the object's description.By default, if you don't provide this we take the class name, and strip off the word

 value_as_bool: Default's to

-.
+True.
+The value provided here is what is returned from__bool__.
 This is what Python uses as the bool value for the object.
 Consider overriding this to False if you want to make a sentential type-objects.It seems like sentential type-objects normally want to be False like.

 Similar to why

-has False as it's bool-value.You can override by setting
+Nonehas False as it's bool-value.You can override by setting

-as a class argument, ie:```python from xsentinels import Singleton
+value_as_bool=Trueas a class argument, ie:```python from xsentinels import Singleton

 class MySingletonType(Singleton, value_as_bool=True) pass